Interesting features of the Cybertruck

 For anyone who is considering buying a pickup truck and actually using it to carry something that wouldn’t otherwise fit in a bog-standard hatchback, the Cybertruck has a smart feature.
 As well as a loading bed that has no intrusion from the wheels, it will also feature lots of storage compartments and a slide-out loading ramp that will allow things to be wheeled up to the loading bed.
 There will also be the option to cover the bed with a garage-door style toneau cover.

 It’s not bullet proof

 But it is tough.
-During tests a 9mm bullet was firted at the shell and it did little more than dent it.
+During testing they fired a 9mm bullet at the shell and it did little more than dent it.
 However anything more powerful and it will probably penetrate.
 The windows are also toughened, but don’t buy one if you’re a drug lord as it probably won’t protect you.

 It has a very long range

 Tesla have predicted that the Cybertruck’s range will be around 500 miles, which is 35% more than the current Model S that is available.
 Unlike previous models, the Cybertruck will offer the option of a stacked battery pack, which means that you can literally stack two batteies on top of each other Each battery can provide around 250 miles in range, so this is where the 500 mile figure comes from.

 This means that if you actually use it offroad then it will be able to cope in all visibility conditions without the need for extra auxillary lights.